AbsDevelop/AbsDevelop/README.md

 * :email: Email: abnergmtomaz@gmail.com
 * :thought_balloon: ISFJ

-> :pushpin: "Be a voice, not an echo"
+>"Be a voice, not an echo"